Renovation Tips For Your Investment Property With Oliver Jackson

 It’s easier for Jackson to stay on plan and make less changes if it’s an investment property.

 The investment properties we own, we stuck to the plan because we’re not going to live there.
 We just did it as a space that was going to work well.
-But when you were going to live there, you kind of go, actually, maybe I want this, but you don’t realize until you get to a point in the renovation and then you’re like, oh, actually maybe we want it like this.
+But when you were going to live there, you kind of go, actually, maybe I want this, but you don’t realise until you get to a point in the renovation and then you’re like, oh, actually maybe we want it like this.
 And then that’s the kind of things that cost you money because everything has to kind of change around it.
 So for an investment property, it’s much easier because you just like to stick to the plan.
 You don’t have emotion involved.

 Taking some time to reflect he shares with us one of his most memorable moments during his property journey.